anchor-btc/anchor-os/apps/anchor-pixel/README.md

 ## Building Your Own Wallet

-You can create your own PixelMap-compatible wallet using any Bitcoin library.
+You can create your own AnchorCanvas-compatible wallet using any Bitcoin library.
 Here's what you need:

 ### Minimal Implementation Checklist